eddie-energy/architecture/arc42/06-runtime-view/index.md

 1. A request is sent from the website to the Consent Facade to create a list of the countries (and respective consent admin portals) that the eligible party operates in.
 1. The list of countries and Consent Admin Portals is sent back to the website.
 To find the countries and respective consent admin portals, the consent facade searches the framework's database.
 The available countries are stored in the database during the workflow of the [eligible party registration]().
 1. The list is shown to the consumer.
-1. The consumer selects their country and consent admin portal.
+1. The consumer selects their country and Consent Admin Portal.
 1. The selected Consent Admin Portal is sent to the Consent Facade.
 1. The Consent Facade asks the Interoperable Communication to set up a consent request in the selected Consent Admin Portal.
 1. The Interoperable Communication sends a consent request to the Consent Admin Portal.